 Trains seem to hold an enduring fascination over some children.
 How often have you gone into a doctor’s office, toy or book store and saw a train table set up for the kids?
 Are you the parent that secretly groans when you see the train table because you realize how difficult it will be to peel your child away?
 Over the years, many play time and therapy hours have been spent at the train table.
 While it can be challenging to find ways to connect while the trains seem to suck every ounce of attention from the child it is well worth the effort.
 There are many lessons and skills that can be taught at the train table.
 Try our train activities for kids and enjoy seeing the child learning through play.

-Teaching Sharing Train Activities:
+Teaching Sharing with Train Activities:

 Some children can be very rigid when playing with trains.
 Just touching one of their trains may elicit squeals of protest.
 Come prepared with patience and humor.
 Sometimes it is easier to start with building the track.
 Take control of all the pieces and hand them over one by one while building.
 Once the track is made make positive statements like: “I know that you are so good at sharing.
 What train are you sharing with me?”
 Sometimes the child will still refuse to share.
 This is where persistence and a sense of humor are your best tools.
 Find ways to play with the train set without taking a train.
 Put blocks on the track to knock down.
 Keep trying to take a train.
 If/when you manage to hold on to a train for a while make sure to comment on how much fun you are having playing with trains.
-With persistence even the most rigid child will eventually share.
+With persistence, even the most rigid child will eventually share.

 Discovering Colors Train Activities:

-You will need trains, colored blocks and colored paper.
+You will need trains, colored blocks, and colored paper.

 Make a tent with the colored paper.
 Have the child load up the colored blocks and deliver them to the matching color tent.